zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Computes the exponential function.

-   :d: The argument to the exponential function.
+   :param d: The argument to the exponential function.

    :returns: *e* to the power of *d*.